Annika Thomas

 My primary research interests are centered around robotic perception in multi-agent systems.
 My research is driven by a desire to create environment representations that are both compact and context-rich, with the ultimate goal of creating a platform for autonomous systems to meaningfully understand and interact with the environment.
 Recently, my research has focused on these key areas:

-- Perception and Localization: I am investigating ways to improve environment representations for autonomous agents to efficiently and compactly localize in open-set environments: SOS-Match (IROS 2024), ROMAN (IROS Long-Term Localization Workshop; arXiv preprint), PUMA (ICRA 2024), Object-Based Global Localization in Unstructured Environments (IROS 2023).
+- Perception and Localization: I am investigating ways to improve environment representations for autonomous agents to efficiently and compactly localize in open-set environments: SOS-Match (IROS 2024), VISTA (RA-L 2026), ROMAN (IROS Long-Term Localization Workshop 2024; RSS 2025), PUMA (ICRA 2024), Object-Based Global Localization in Unstructured Environments (IROS 2023).
+I also work on dense, scalable scene representations for large environments, including GRAND-SLAM (RA-L 2025), which targets high-fidelity reconstruction and mapping in multi-agent settings.
 I am one of the lead organizers of the MIT Perception and Localization Seminar.

 I am also passionate about advocating for underrepresented minorities in STEM.
 I regularly give talks, mentor students, and engage in outreach initiatives to empower and support the next generation of women pursuing careers in science, technology, engineering, and mathematics.